amcs1729/Attention-Guided-Low-light-Image-Enhancement/README.md

 The final loss is calculated as a combination of Context Loss , Region Loss and Structure Loss

+## Implementation Details

+Dataset - LOL Dataset is used fro this project.
+It contains (485\*2) images, 485 low lighth images and their corresponding bright images for training.The testing was done with 15 images, the outputs of some of which are attached above. \
+ \
+Hardware - I used the Kaggle Platform for training which provides 16 GB Nvidia Titan X GPU and 13 GB of RAM. \
+ \
+Training - The images were resized to (256,256,3) shape for using as input to the model.The training was done using Batch Size of 32 and a initial learning rate of 0.001 using Adam optimizer.
+The learning rate was reduced when plateau is reached using keras callbacks.
+The model was trained for 232 epochs, after which the model stopped improving.

 ## References
 <a id="1">[1]</a>